open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 | `net.transport` | See [network attributes][]. | See below |

 At least one of [network attributes][] `net.peer.name` or `net.peer.ip` is required.
-For client-side spans `net.peer.port` is required if the connection is IP-based (it describes the server port they are connecting to).
+For client-side spans `net.peer.port` is required if the connection is IP-based and the port is available (it describes the server port they are connecting to).
 For server-side spans `net.peer.port` is optional (it describes the port the client is connecting from).
 Furthermore, setting [net.transport][] is required for non-IP connection like named pipe bindings.